 - Campus Vote Project and Andrew Goodman Foundation continued their stepped-up engagement as we joined calls with their Pennsylvania and Virginia Fellows.
 Rise distributed 15,000 Pennsylvania Supreme Court guides at the state's four largest universities.
-We continued to get excellent responses from individual campuses. - Vote Forward, a new national partner, linked to our Wisconsin guide in 300,000 volunteerwritten nonpartisan letters, then sent 177,000 letters linking to our Virginia guide.
-Their randomized controlled trials found that merely linking to our guides increased voter participation.
-They'll send out and test the impact of actual guides this fall, as Voter Participation Center is also considering. - Other new national partners included A. Philip Randolph Institute, Civics Center, Common Cause, the Lawyer's Committee (all the major voter-engagement groups use their 866-OurVote hotline), Public Citizen, Third Act, U.S. Vote Foundation, Vote America and MTV.
+We continued to get excellent responses from individual campuses. - Vote Forward, a new national partner, linked to our Wisconsin guide in 300,000 volunteer-written nonpartisan letters, then sent 177,000 letters linking to our Virginia guide.
+Their randomized controlled trials found that merely linking to our guides increased voter participation, and they're exploring a spring 2024 test with our actual guides, as is Voter Participation Center. - Other new national partners included A. Philip Randolph Institute, Civics Center, Common Cause, the Lawyer's Committee (all the major voter-engagement groups use their 866-OurVote hotline), Public Citizen, Third Act, U.S. Vote Foundation, Vote America and MTV.
 When We All Vote is considering linking to us in their 2024 texting and email campaigns.